icesonata/MS_LLM/wip/uyen/README.md

 - overall_scores (optional)

-Format Transcripts Converts each dialogue into a text format consistent with BAREM examples.
+3. Format Transcripts Converts each dialogue into a text format consistent with BAREM examples.

-Batch Processing Groups dialogues into batches (default: 10 per batch) and prepares them for Gemini.
+4. Batch Processing Groups dialogues into batches (default: 10 per batch) and prepares them for Gemini.

-Call Gemini Sends the formatted batch to Gemini (gemini-2.0-flash) for evaluation.
+5. Call Gemini: Sends the formatted batch to Gemini (gemini-2.0-flash) for evaluation.
 Gemini returns a strict JSON array of results.

-Parse & Validate Cleans the response, ensures it is valid JSON, and matches the number of dialogues.
+6. Parse & Validate Cleans the response, ensures it is valid JSON, and matches the number of dialogues.

-Extract Scores Collects the OverallExperience.score from each result and builds a summary.
+7. Extract Scores Collects the OverallExperience.score from each result and builds a summary.

-Save Outputs
+8. Save Outputs

 barem_results_summary_gemini_pro.json: compact summary with dialogue ID, average score, and model score.